 These headphones have negligible latency because they have a wired connection.

 The Kraken Pro 2 is a sturdy and durable gaming headset.
 Their low latency wired connection and decent, bass-heavy sound make them suitable for gaming although they won't be as convenient as some of the other wireless gaming headset we've reviewed.
 Unfortunately, they also lack a few customization options since they do not support the Razer Synapse Software.
+See our recommendations for the best gaming headsets, the best gaming headsets under $100 and the best Xbox One gaming headsets.

 The Astro A10 is also a wired gaming headset with negligible latency for gaming, like the Razer Kraken Pro V2.
 They have a better sound quality and more breathable padding.
 They also have a decent build quality but won't be as durable as the Razer.
 The Astro A10 is a cheaper and slightly better headset overall but the Razer are better built and have a sturdy metal design.